ramosv/Weather-Prediction-Model/README.md

 ## Overview

-The following project is aimed at using historical weather data from the National Center for Environmental Information to predict future temperature trends in the state of Colorado.
-By analyzing past patterns and changes in temperature, our goal is to provide insights into what the future climate of Colorado may look like, particularly in the context of global warming and environmental changes.
+Explored the use of machine learning models to predict future temperature trends in Colorado using historical weather data from the National Center for Environmental Information.
+Analyzed past patterns and changes in temperature to provide insights into future climate scenarios, with a focus on global warming and environmental changes.

 ## Use of README file.